Customer data: A Game-changer for Deeper Marketing Insights

 With this customer data, marketers can personalize the customer journey by offering dynamic content, personalized ads, and product recommendations.
 This leads to an enjoyable customer experience.

 Look at this search data:

-- Google queries relating to housing and real estate over quarters, turns out to predict what’s going to happen in the housing market.
+- Google queries relating to housing and real estate over quarters, turn out to predict what’s going to happen in the housing market.

-- Google search relating to flu symptoms and treatments reveal the volumes that can be expected in hospital emergency departments.
+- Google search relating to flu symptoms and treatments reveals the volumes that can be expected in hospital emergency departments.